heydibyendu/Classify-Song-Genres/README.md

 ![Image](https://github.com/heydibyendu/Classify-Song-Genres/blob/master/dataset_head.png)

 ## Modelling
 I trained Logistic Regression as my baseline model and then added KNN, SVM and Random Forest.
-Unsurprisingly, Random Forest turned out to be the best model in the pack, leaving behind Logistic Regression by more than 3 percentage points in accuracy.
+Unsurprisingly, Random Forest turned out to be the best model in the pack, leaving Logistic Regression behind by more than 3 percentage points in accuracy.

 ## Results
 The model achieved 84.95% accuracy in predicting genres through parameter estimation in the training set.
 I used grid search with 10-fold cross-validation for tuning the parameters.
-In the held-out validation set, the model achieved an accuracy of 84.59%, which matches closely to the expectations estimated during the tuning of Random Forest.
+In the held-out validation set, the model achieved an accuracy of 84.59%, which matches closely to the expectations estimated during the tuning.

-## Lessons
-This project taught me about how to manipulate data, including handling outliers as well as dimensionality reduction, prepare the dataset for model building, and build a robust machine learning model.